cjogles/react-portfolio/README.md

 This is my portfolio!
 I made it from scratch.
 No template needed.
-Here you will find all the resources you need to find out about my qualifications and work regarding web development and computer science :) built with react and deployed via zeit.
+Here you will find all the resources you need to find out about my qualifications and work regarding web development and computer science :) deployed via netlify.

 Credits: